harrytallbelt/blog/hugo/content/post/simulating-the-physical-world.md

 It's possible to work this all out by having the collision take a finite amount of time to take place and applying some force \\( F \\) over that timespan \\(
 \Delta t \\), but it's usually easier to just support some kind of discrete constaints to the simulation.

-We can also do more than one iteration of the physics simulation per rendered frame.
+We can also do more than one iteration of the physics simulation per rendered frame to reduce the amount by which the ball penetrates the floor before bouncing.
 With that in mind, our core simulation code changes to this:

 ```typescript
 function runSimulation<T extends Numeric<T>>(